15 Essential Artwork Terms to Understand That Are Specific to the Screen Printing Industry

 3. Registration – Marks that are printed onto film to ensure the exact alignment of artwork and screens.
 This is required for multi color screen print jobs.
 Center marks are essential.

-5. Dot Gain- Dot gain causes areas of halftones to be enlarged incorrectly reproduce the art.
+5. Dot Gain- Dot gain causes areas of halftones to be enlarged, which in return incorrectly reproduces the art.
 The dot gain also causes the artwork to look a different color often times darker.
 This occurs from excess accumulation of ink outside stencil perimeters.

-8. Spot Color- Color generated by ink that is printed using a single run.
+8. Spot Color- Spot color is the color that is generated by ink that is printed using a single run.
 There are no dots or line screens creating a photo realistic look.
 An example of spot color run would be a mascot created with clip art having two to three colors on a white t-shirt.

 10. Halftone Printing- Halftone printing uses various sizes and spaces through dots to create a photo realistic print.
 Proximity and density are terms used to represent spaces and sizes.
 Halftone printing reproduces an image creating a binary image with only one color of ink.
 Tiny halftone dots are blended into smooth tones through the human eye.

-11. Exposure Unit- Equipment that shines light onto coated screen curing or not curing the emulsion.
+11. Exposure Unit- Equipment that shines light onto the coated screen, which cures or does not cure the emulsion.
 Not curing the emulsion is also called “exposing” or “burning” your screen.

 12. RIP (Raster Image Processing)- Software designed to increase the output onto your digitally produced film positive.